 Kansas women could still not participate in national elections, yet they were able to vote for town officials.
 That April, the town of Argonia, Kansas elected the first woman mayor in the United States, Susanna Salter.
 She did not realize her name was on the ballot until the morning of the election!

-In the following decades, Kansas suffragists like Mamie Dillard and Carrie Langston worked across white and black communities to promote women’s suffrage.
-As African American women, Dillard and Langston encouraged other Black women to get involved in promoting suffrage rights.
+In the following decades, Kansas suffragists like Mamie Dillard and Carrie Langston (mother of poet Langston Hughes) worked across white and black communities to promote women’s suffrage.
+Dillard and Langston encouraged other African American women to get involved in promoting suffrage rights.
 They served as examples of how citizens needed to be inclusive in order to secure the rights of all women.

 In 1912, eight years before the 19th Amendment was ratified, Kansas recognized the right of women to vote.
 Kansas women could now vote in national elections, but not all American women could.
 In support of the suffrage rights of all American women, Kansas voted to ratify the 19th Amendment on June 16, 1919.
 By August of 1920, 36 states (including Kansas) ratified the amendment, recognizing women's suffrage rights.

 Kansas Places of Women's Suffrage:

 The states played an essential role in the ratification of the 19th Amendment.
 One Kansas woman who paved the way for female leadership in civic life was Susanna Salter.
 Born in 1860 in Ohio, Susanna moved with her parents to a farm in Kansas.
 While attending college, she married Lewis Salter and started a family.
 Passionate about civic life, Salter joined a chapter of the Woman’s Christian Temperance Union and became an advocate for women’s rights.
 In 1887, the town of Argonia, Kansas elected Salter the first woman mayor in the United States.
 Her home is listed on the National Register of Historic Places and is open to the public by appointment.